 Clara speaks very slowly and clearly, as well as putting everything she’s saying in subtitles on the video.
-I love that she covers how sound more natural when speaking (don’t say ‘sehr’ all the time!), seasonal topics (pet names on Valentine’s Day), and new phrases common in conversation.
+I love that she covers how to sound more natural when speaking (don’t say ‘sehr’ all the time!), seasonal topics (pet names on Valentine’s Day), and new phrases common in conversation.
 She only speaks German in her videos, but with the subtitles it makes it easier to manage.
-I particularly like how she covers things you’re likely to actually say in conversation – not stilted sounding role play dialogue from a textbook.
+I particularly like how she covers things you’re likely to actually say in conversation – not stilted-sounding role play dialogue from a textbook.

 This account is a great combination of acting out the situations they’re discussing or using props, speaking German all the time, and subtitles.
-On top of all that good stuff, there’s also a line of subtitles in English as well as the German.
+On top of all that good stuff, there’s also a line of subtitles in English as well as German.
 I feel like this hits a lot of learning styles at once, so this is a good one to try if some of the others feel too overwhelming or go too fast.
 The woman who records these is also a very clear and deliberate speaker, which helps as well.